Evidence and quantification of memory effects in competitive first passage events: Results

 Several comments are in order.
-First, for weakly non-Markovian processes, i.e. when one can write $\psi(t)=2D t+\varepsilon \psi_1(t)$, with $\varepsilon $ a small parameter, our theory provides \textit{exact results at order $\varepsilon$} (SI, Section E), and we obtain explicit formulas for the splitting probability at this order for any $\psi_1$, which agree with the result of Ref.~\cite{wiese19} found with other methods in the particular case where $\psi(t)= \kappa \ t^{2H}$ with $H\to1/2$.
+First, for weakly non-Markovian processes, i.e. when one can write $\psi(t)=2D t+\varepsilon \psi_1(t)$, with $\varepsilon $ a small parameter, our theory provides \textit{exact results at order $\varepsilon$} (SM, Section V), and we obtain explicit formulas for the splitting probability at this order for any $\psi_1$, which agree with the result of Ref.~\cite{wiese19} found with other methods in the particular case where $\psi(t)= \kappa \ t^{2H}$ with $H\to1/2$.
 Second, we compare the predictions of our formalism to simulation results for several stochastic processes, including strongly non-Markovian processes.
-To this end we consider two paradigmatic examples of Gaussian non-Markovian processes: (1) the fractional Brownian motion (fBM) with MSD $\psi(t)=\kappa\ t^{2H}$, which is scale invariant (at all times), this model displays long range memory effects and appears in various fields; in particular it can describe the dynamics of a monomer of an infinite polymer chain \cite{Panja2010,bullerjahn2011monomer,sakaue2013memory}, or of a tagged particle in single file diffusion \cite{wei2000single}; (2) the ``bi-diffusive'' process, with MSD $\psi(t)=t + B (1-e^{- t})$ (in dimensionless variables).
+To this end we consider two paradigmatic examples of Gaussian non-Markovian processes: (1) the fractional Brownian motion (fBM) with MSD $\psi(t)=\kappa\ t^{2H}$, which is scale invariant (at all times), this model displays long range memory effects and appears in various fields; in particular it can describe the dynamics of a monomer of an infinite polymer chain \cite{Panja2010,bullerjahn2011monomer,sakaue2013memory}, or of a tagged particle in single file diffusion \cite{wei2000single}; (2) the ``bi-diffusive'' process, with MSD $\psi(t)=t + B (1-e^{- t})$ (in dimensionless variables, {with $B>0$}).
 This process appears when $x(t)$ is driven by the sum of a white noise and a colored one, with only one relaxation time, as in a Maxwell fluid \cite{grimm2011brownian}.
 Numerical simulations of these processes show a quantitative agreement with our theoretical predictions for $\pi_2$ in all cases (see Fig.~\ref{FIG_FBM}).
-Of note, the Markovian prediction $\pi_2=x_0/L$ can either strongly underestimate [Fig.~\ref{FIG_FBM}(a)] or overestimate [Fig.~\ref{FIG_FBM}(b),(c)] $\pi_2$, with an obviously incorrect scaling behavior at small $x_0$, while our approach remains quantitative in this regime.
+Note that, in our calculations, we used $\pi_2=[(x_0-\mu_1)/(\mu_2-\mu_1)]_{t\to\infty}$ and we checked that the convergence to the limit is fast enough to enable the efficient numerical determination of $\pi_2$ (even when $\mu_1$ and $\mu_2$ both diverge, see Fig.~ \ref{figFBMLinear} in SM).
+Of note, the Markovian prediction $\pi_2=x_0/L$ can either strongly underestimate [Fig.~\ref{FIG_FBM}\textbf{A}] or overestimate [Fig.~\ref{FIG_FBM}\textbf{B},\textbf{C}] $\pi_2$, with an obviously incorrect scaling behavior at small $x_0$, while our approach remains quantitative in this regime.

 Third, we analytically examine the case of scale invariant processes, $\psi(t)=\kappa\ t^{2H}$, for which the dependence on the geometric parameters $x_0$ and $L$ can be extracted.
 For $x_0\ll L$, we find